osamuaoki/bss/README.md

 "bss list . '(s.*|u.*)' " should list snapshots with "single", "snap" and "usb" types.

-For "bss copy BASE DEST_PATH", this is a combination of "bss snapshot" to create a snapshot of the BASE directory to "SOURCE_PATH" and a wrapper for "sudo rsync" command with its first argument "SOURCE_PATH" and the second argument "DEST_PATH".
+For "bss copy PATH DEST_PATH", this is a combination of "bss snapshot" to create a snapshot of the "$FS_BASE" directory for "PATH" and a wrapper for "rsync" command with its first argument "$FS_PATH" and the second argument "DEST_PATH".
 This command copy specified data recursively within filesystem boundaries.
 Thus subvolumes and mounted filesystems are excluded.
-This command is smart enough to skip the ".bss.d/" directory to allow independent management of data using "bss" on both the BASE directory and "DEST_PATH".
+This command is also smart enough to skip the ".bss.d/" directory on both the "$FS_BASE" directory and "DEST_PATH" to allow independent snapshot management of data using "bss" on both ends.
+The use of "--delete" option for "rsync" is the intentional choice.
 (The tailing "/" in "DEST_PATH" is removed.)

 If "DEST_PATH" is a local path such as "/srv/backup", then

-* "sudo rsync -aHxS --delete --mkpath"
+* sudo rsync -aHxS --delete --mkpath --filter="- .bss.d/"

 is used to have enough privilege and to save the CPU load.
 If this local "DEST_PATH" doesn't exist, it is created in advance as: